 A dry, honking cough is usually the most distinguishing characteristic of kennel cough in dogs.
 A honking goose is often used as an analogy to describe the cough.
 While kennel cough can be treated, puppies and dogs with compromised immune systems are more likely to suffer complications.

 As well as sneezing, a runny nose, lethargy, appetite loss, and a low fever, there is another sign of kennel cough, which involves sneezing, a runny nose, and a low fever.
 Some of these symptoms are also seen in dogs with colds, so you should consult your veterinarian as soon as possible.

 Is it possible for French Bulldog to catch a cold from humans?

 Humans are extremely unlikely to infect dogs with a cold.
 Cold-like symptoms rarely appear in dogs and humans simultaneously, so you do not have to worry about infecting your French Bulldog with your cold.

 You are unlikely to catch a cold from your Frenchie.
 Despite this, other dogs within the household or neighborhood may also be infected by whatever virus is causing the illness.
 Until your French Bulldog feels better, keep him away from other dogs.

 Preventing Colds For Your French Bulldog

-Avoid exposing your French Bulldog to other dogs, especially indoors, if you want to prevent them from catching a cold.
-In reality, your Frenchie may end up at a doggy daycare, training class, or getting boarded.
-A current vaccination will minimize your French Bulldogs risk and often keep symptoms milder if your Frenchie does contract respiratory illnesses such as Bordetella, parainfluenza virus, or canine flu.
+Avoid exposing your French Bulldog to other dogs, especially indoors, to prevent them from getting a cold.
+In reality, your Frenchie may end up at a dog daycare, training class, or getting boarded.
+A current vaccination will lessen your French Bulldogs risk and often keep symptoms milder if your Frenchie does contract respiratory illnesses such as Bordetella, parainfluenza virus, or canine flu.